Planning Your Windows 10 Deployment: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 1810 or later

 This tutorial introduces you to how Workspace ONE UEM manages Windows 10 through a product discussion and exploration of concepts.

 The use cases show how to configure Workspace ONE UEM to manage and deploy Windows 10 devices in your organization.
-Optimal management starts with selecting the onboarding method that best fits your particular use cases, to creating configuration changes on the device to leverage enterprise mobility management and legacy management technologies within the same platform.
+Optimal management starts with selecting the onboarding method that best fits your particular use case, understanding which profiles best control device behavior, and evaluating software delivery options.

 Terminology Used in This Tutorial